Configure Winter Weather Operations

 In this topic, you'll learn how to configure the Winter Weather Operations solution to meet specific needs in your organization.

-Manage snow routes and service areas data
+Manage snow routes, service districts and vehicles data

 Before using the solution, you must create and load your organization's snow routes, service districts, and parking restrictions (if applicable) into the feature layers deployed with the solution.
 The Winter Weather Data Management ArcGIS Pro project includes a series of tasks to help you prepare, create, and load these foundational layers in the solution.